 After a year of pains, and ahead of one of the most complicated years since World War II, De Beers’ market share sank in 2019.
 Not only De Beers, but ALROSA, Rio Tinto, and Petra all lost market share.
+The reason is changes in diamond production by smaller firms.

 De Beers’ Market Share